MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-schedule-board.md

  **View Options**

--   To configure the schedule board's time horizon to see hours, days, weeks, months, or years at a time, click the **Hours** button,  and then choose an option.
+-   To configure the schedule board's time horizon to see hours, days, weeks, months, or years at a time, select the **Hours** button,  and then choose an option.

 -   By default, the schedule board is presented in horizontal view, with the time in columns and resources in rows.

-    -   To see a vertical layout of the schedule board, click **Vertical View**.
+    -   To see a vertical layout of the schedule board, select **Vertical View**.
 The vertical view shows the same information, but changes the appearance of the schedule board.
 The resources are presented in columns and time is shown on the left.

     -   Select the **Map View** option to show a map version of the schedule board.
 This is the same map view that appears in the **Filter & Map** view pane on the left.

 ### Scheduler settings
  Scheduler settings let you configure your time offset so you can synchronize dates and content with a location.

--   Click the **Scheduler Setting** button and choose the following:
+-   Select the **Scheduler Setting** button and choose the following:

     - **Time Zone**: Choose what time zone to work in.